peterjmarko/llm-narrative-framework/docs/article_main_text.template.md

 The authors wish to thank Vincent Godbout for generously sharing his pioneering thoughts, drafts, and procedures on automated matching tests, which provided a valuable foundation for this work.
 The authors are independent researchers and received no specific funding for this study.

-### Supplementary Materials
+### Open Data and Code Availability

+In accordance with the principles of open science and computational reproducibility (The Turing Way Community, 2022), all data, analysis scripts, supplementary materials, and documentation necessary to reproduce the findings reported in this article are permanently and publicly available at https://github.com/peterjmarko/llm-narrative-framework.git.

+**Repository Contents:**

-Supplementary materials for this article, including a detailed description of the astrological weighting system ("Settings for Balances Report") and a pilot study on LLM selection, are available in the project's public repository at [Insert GitHub Repository URL Here].
+- **Replication Guide** (Supplementary Material): Complete step-by-step procedures for all three replication paths, including detailed descriptions of the data preparation pipeline, astrological weighting system, pilot study on LLM selection, and experiment workflow
+- **Framework Manual**: Technical specifications, data formats, and API references
+- **README**: Quick start guide and framework overview
+- **Source Code**: Complete Python and PowerShell codebase with comprehensive test suite
+- **Data Files**: Static datasets for direct replication, including:
+  - Neutralized component library (CSV format with component IDs and neutralized text)
+  - Final subject database (CSV format with biographical and astrological metadata)
+  - Raw experimental results (JSON format with trial-level data and model responses)
+  - Compiled study-level analysis results (CSV format with summary statistics)
+- **Configuration Files**: Exact parameter settings used in the original study
+- **Data Dictionaries**: Complete documentation of variable names, data types, valid ranges, and missing data codes for all datasets

+Example data structures and loading scripts are included to facilitate immediate data access and reuse.

+**Licensing:** The framework is released under dual licensing: source code under GNU GPL v3.0, and data/documentation under CC BY-SA 4.0.

 ---
 [^1]: The naming of the data generation models reflects the latest versions available at the time of the study.
-For provider details and release context, see Appendix C of the Supplementary Materials.
+For provider details and release context, see Appendix C of the Supplementary Materials (Replication Guide).

-[^2]: To control the false discovery rate across the multiple ANOVAs conducted, a Benjamini-Hochberg (FDR) correction was automatically applied to the p-values for all main and interaction effects.
+[^2]: To control the false discovery rate across the multiple ANOVAs conducted, a Benjamini-Hochberg (FDR) correction was automatically applied to the p-values for all main and information effects.
 The primary statistical results in the main text are reported using uncorrected p-values for clarity, as is conventional for pre-specified hypotheses.
 However, it is noted that all statistically significant findings reported in this paper remained significant after the FDR correction was applied, demonstrating the robustness of the results.

 ### References